f5devcentral/access-labs/class3/module2/lab01.rst

 |image84|

-Lab 1.9 - Test Dynamic Certificate Injection
+Section 1.9 - Test Dynamic Certificate Injection
 ------------------------------------------------

 In this section, you will learn how the HTTP Connector can used to retrieve dynamic content for use in C3D.